juntao/arenztopia/content/tourism.md

 *6502 Kercher Lane*

 International City Residential Suites $$ A nice hotel with a very streamlined, modern feel.
 Close to all major landmarks.
-Unfortunatly located in a very high-traffic zone, but shuttle is avaliable to all landmarks.
+Unfortunately located in a very high-traffic zone, but shuttle is avaliable to all landmarks.
 Very good room service to a 2-room suite, with a reasonable cost of 50-100$ per night.
 *3407 West Main Street*